paradox-tt/Notes/WagMedia.md

 Tips are rewarded liberally, the magnitude of each reward is smaller but the numbers tally to a large expenditure.
 Tips based content comprises about [66%](https://www.youtube.com/watch?v=BnpsO-Bfyko&t=412s&ab_channel=TheKusamarian) of Wagmedia's expenditure.

+It would be good to analyze empirical data on the topic which I believe is forthcoming.

 ### 2) Quality of Content

-The quality of output from spending proposals is notably higher than that attained from tips.
-As it relates to dubbing, for example, I question the NEED for some items that are rewarded with tips.
-Is a 2017 video by Rob Habermaier on interoperability required or is it now superseded?
-This is just one example.
+The quality of review and guidance for spending proposals is notably higher than that exerted for tips.

 I agree with community sentiment that the quality of some tips leave a lot to be desired and if the Wagmedia team is entrusted with treasury funds, then the team should also have the (sometimes difficult) task of saying “no” to tips for content below their standards.